 Are they the kinds of people that would set goals?
 Or are they more the type to go-with-the-flow?

 I’m not suggesting you try to copy or emulate their life.
 Just notice the type of people that inspire you, those you identify with.
-If they seem to be the type that benefit from goal setting, it’s a fair assumption that you may as well.
+If they seem to be the type that benefits from goal setting, it’s a fair assumption that you may as well.

 Don’t like that idea?
 Here’s something else you can try – run an experiment.

 There have been periods in my life where I both have and haven’t set goals for myself.
 And guess what?
 The times where I did have goals set were times where I felt purposeful and like I was working in the right direction.
 The times where I didn’t have goals in life I felt disorganized and largely aimless.

 I learned that I am better off doing goal setting than not.

 Personally, I like feeling in control and taking deliberate actions towards my vision of success.
 So I’m pro-goal-setting.